TruebitProtocol/truebit-eth/README.md

 * [Writing a Truebit Task in Rust](https://medium.com/truebit/writing-a-truebit-task-in-rust-6d96f2ee0a4b)
 * [JIT for Truebit](https://medium.com/truebit/jit-for-truebit-e5299afc72d8)

-In addition, Truebit's [reddit](https://www.reddit.com/r/truebit/) channel features links to some excellent introductions and mainstream media articles about Truebit.
-If you'd like to speak with developers working on this project, come say hello on Truebit's [Gitter](https://gitter.im/TrueBitFoundation/Lobby) channel.
+In addition, Truebit's [Reddit](https://www.reddit.com/r/truebit/) channel features links to some excellent introductions and mainstream media articles about Truebit.
+If you'd like to speak with developers working on this project, come say hello on Truebit's [Gitter](https://gitter.im/TrueBitFoundation/Lobby) and [Discord](https://discord.gg/CzpsQ66) channels.

 # Table of contents
 1. [Quickstart guide: computational playground](#Quickstart-guide-computational-playground)